syncfusion-content/uwp-docs/uwp/Menu/Animation-Support.md

 # Animation Support in UWP Menu (SfMenu)

-`SfMenu` supports animation types to open the submenu pop-up.
-The following animation types are supported by `SfMenu`:
+`UWP Menu` supports animation types to open the submenu pop-up.
+The following animation types are supported by `UWP Menu`:

 * Fade
 * Slide